 - During the clinic days, PND staff are asked to conduct educational presentations.
 LEND students are welcome to accompany the team and listen to the presentation.
 LEND students have been asked questions about their “studies” during these presentations.

 Additional activities related to the clinic:

-- Trainees write a brief summary about the community where they will observe the outreach screening clinic (e.g. the population size and distribution, services offered, agencies that are active in the community, and other factors that impact the residents there that experience disability or special needs).
+- Fellows write a brief summary about the community where they will observe the outreach screening clinic (e.g. the population size and distribution, services offered, agencies that are active in the community, and other factors that impact the residents there that experience disability or special needs).

 - Fellows attend at least one family referral interview conducted by phone by the clinic coordinator as she prepares for a clinic.

 - Fellows create an engaging presentation about the experience and share it during seminar.